 All first time borrowers are required to complete Entrance Counseling and submit a Master Promissory Note (MPN) before receiving any loan funds.
 Entrance Counseling is a mandatory information session that explains your responsibilities and rights as a student borrower.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan(s).
-You must complete both the entrance counseling and MPN here in order for your loan to disburse.
+You must complete both the entrance counseling and MPN.
 You should expect for it to take you about 30 minutes for each document.
 You will need your FSA ID to sign into the web site.
 Our office should receive notice of your Entrance Counseling and MPN approximately one week after is has been completed.

 Federal PLUS Loans for Parents

 If you are a parent of a dependent student and would like to apply for a Parent PLUS loan, you may complete an application and master promissory note.
 You must use your Federal Student Aid ID to complete the application.
 If you do not have one, you may create one.
 Parents completing a PLUS MPN must use their own FSA ID, not their child’s FSA ID.

 - The maximum loan amount is the cost of attendance (determined by the school) minus any other financial aid received.